 - I finally presented the journalist with something they could do after reading the article I sent them.

 - I also posed a question to open up the feedback.
 This offered the journalist an opportunity to get back to me with a yes or no and why.
 Asking a question at the end means that am opening the door for them to get back to me if they choose to.
-This ensures that our conversation goes beyond what I pitched and becomes a personal relationship through which I can pitch my product in the future.
+This ensures that our conversation goes beyond what I pitched and becomes a personal relationship.
+Through this, I can pitch my product in the future.

 One thing you will notice is that our pitches are very brief.
 The longest is the second example, with 222 words.
 The first example has 212 words while the last example has only 113 words.
 The best startup PR email pitches are supposed to be as brief as possible – I recommend a maximum of 250 words.
 This should leave the reader wanting to learn more.
 However, it takes very long to write these simple pitches.
 The first pitch you write is far from perfect.
 You have to keep refining until it feels, reads, and sounds right.